ogennadi/kanjigame/README.txt

     rake game:generate

-- Now open the public/index.html to play
+- Now start your Web server and play!